ont-app/vocabulary/README.md

 ### In Clojurescript (*.cljs, *.cljc)

-Because Clojurescript does not implement namespaces as first-class objects there is no `ns` object to which we can attach metadata, so in `cljs` and `cljc` files, we must use this idiom to achieve the same effect:
+Because Clojurescript does not implement namespaces as first-class objects, there is no `ns` object to which we can attach metadata.
+So in `cljs` and `cljc` files, we must use this idiom to achieve the same effect:

 ```
 (ns org.example